-Business owners in Brisbane have spent months of sleepless nights wondering if they can withstand the economic impact of coronavirus, and how they’ll survive in a changed Post-COVID world.
+Business owners throughout Australia have spent months of sleepless nights wondering if they can withstand the economic impact of coronavirus, and how they’ll survive in a changed Post-COVID world.

 Now that life is slowly regaining some kind of normality, businesses that survived are now scrambling to find traction, rebuild momentum and get a head start on the long road to recovery.
 We made it through, but it’s still an uncertain time for all of us, and it’s important to recognise the power we have as business owners to lead the way forward with innovation, transparency and a little HOPE.

-We’ve assembled a useful guide to help business owners who are seeking strategies to get back on their feet, attract more customers, and support other local businesses in our Brisbane community.
+We’ve assembled a useful guide to help business owners who are seeking strategies to get back on their feet, attract more customers, and support other local businesses.

 Firstly, it’s critical for business owners to take the time to evaluate their current position and where they want their business to be in the next four weeks, six months, one year down the track.
 Rather than rushing into business-as-usual and repeating the same pre-COVID processes that might not work anymore, now is the perfect time to assess your business and form new strategies to take you into an even better place than pre-pandemic.